When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Additional Experiments for ``How Do CNNs Generalize to OOD Combinations?''

-In the main paper we have presented specialization scores for the iLab and \textit{Biased-Cars} dataset.
-Here we also provide these for the MNIST-Position and MNIST-Scale datasets.
+In the main paper, we have presented the ratio of specialized neurons for the iLab and \textit{Biased-Cars} dataset.
+Here, we also provide these for the MNIST-Position and MNIST-Scale datasets.
 As can be seen, our findings are consistent across these datasets as well.
-Fig~\ref{fig:generalSation_datasets_tasks}a and b show that neurons in the final convolutional layer specialize to become either category or pose neurons as more category-pose combinations are shown.
-Category and pose branches of the \textit{Separate} architecture become completely specialized to category and pose respectively.
+Figs.~\ref{fig:generalSation_datasets_tasks}a and b show that neurons in the final convolutional layer specialize to become either category or viewpoint neurons as more category-viewpoint combinations are shown.
+Category and viewpoint branches of the \textit{Separate} architecture become completely specialized to category and viewpoint, respectively.
 In the \textit{Shared} architecture, both kinds of neurons emerge in roughly equal numbers.

-Fig~\ref{fig:generalSation_datasets_tasks}c and d show that as the number of \textit{seen} combinations are increased, there is a steady increase in the specialization score for both MNIST-Position and MNIST-Scale.
+We also observe that for a small number of in-distribution combinations, the ratio of neurons specialized for category or viewpoint classification may be impacted by the relative difficulty of these two tasks.
+We observe that when the accuracy is higher for category classification (shown in Fig.~\ref{fig:accuracy_tasks}), a higher fraction of neurons becomes specialized for category, as observed for the iLab and MNIST-scale datasets.
+Similarly, when accuracy for viewpoint classification is higher, a greater fraction of neurons becomes specialized for viewpoint, as observed in MNIST-Position.